PLA-470 V2 - Powerline Adapter ZYXEL - Free user manual and instructions

 Similarly, if you want to prioritize any downloads from the Internet, set the priority on the powerline adapter attached to your Internet gateway to High.

 Allocate priority settings based on application type as follows.
-Table 6 Priority Settings

 The figure below shows an example powerline home network connected to the Internet.

-+ Device A is a printer and does not handle traffic with high importance, so the powerline adapter connected to it can be set to low priority.
+Device A is a printer and does not handle traffic with high importance, so the powerline adapter connected to it can be set to low priority.

-+ Device B is a file server, delivering audio or movie files to other users on the network.
+Device B is a file server, delivering audio or movie files to other users on the network.
 The powerline adapter attached to it should have a medium setting.

-+ Device C, a home computer which connects to the Internet, can receive a normal priority setting as it usually sends simple requests for data.
+- Device C, a home computer which connects to the Internet, can receive a normal priority setting as it usually sends simple requests for data.
 For example, when you surf the Internet, your computer sends requests to open web pages.

-+ Device D is a modem attached to the Internet.
-It should receive a high priority setting if
+- Device D is a modem attached to the Internet.
+It should receive a high priority setting if you want faster downloading through your network.

-Although device E receives audio or movie files, it does not send a lot of traffic, so the
+- Although device E receives audio or movie files, it does not send a lot of traffic, so the powerline adaptor attached to it can be set to a low priority.

-LE ET Use this screen to configure priority settings for traffic from the powerline adapters on your network.
+Use this screen to configure priority settings for traffic from the powerline adapters on your network.

 Figure 27 Advanced Screen

 The following table describes the labels in this screen.
-Table 7 Advanced Screen

-LABEL DESCRIPTION Adapter
+| LABEL | DESCRIPTION |

-This field identifies which powerline network information is displayed.
+| Adapter | This field identifies which powerline network information is displayed.
 Different powerline networks are identified by the Ethernet interface (network card) on your computer which is connected directly to a powerline adapter.
 Typically there is only one connection.
-However, if your computer has two network cards and both are connected to a powerline adapter, then you have two powerline networks.
+However, if your computer has two network cards and both are connected to a powerline adapter, then you have two powerline networks. |

-+ __ Remote, ifitis a powerline adapter in your powerline network but not directly connected to the computer running the configuration utility.
+| Site | This field displays: • Local, if it is the PLA-4xx directly connected to the computer running the configuration utility. • Remote, if it is a powerline adapter in your powerline network but not directly connected to the computer running the configuration utility. |

-This is a read-only field which shows the MAC address of the powerline adapter you are configuring.
-You can find the MAC address of your PLA-4xx displayed on a sticker on the bottom of your device.
+| MAC Address | This is a read-only field which shows the MAC address of the powerline adapter you are configuring.
+You can find the MAC address of your PLA-4xx displayed on a sticker on the bottom of your device. |

-Priority Select a priority setting from the drop-down box for traffic FROM your selected device.
-The options, in order of importance, are High, Medium, Normal and Low.
-Save Click this to apply your changes.
-The new Priority setting is applied to the selected
+| Priority | Select a priority setting from the drop-down box for traffic FROM your selected device.
+The options, in order of importance, are High, Medium, Normal and Low. |

 Use the About screen to view information regarding the configuration utility and firmware version of the PLA-4xx you are connected to.
-Click the E icon in the top right corner of the utility to view the About screen.
+Click the icon in the top right corner of the utility to view the About screen.

 Figure 28 About Screen

-0-20070816.FINAL-B The following table describes the labels in this screen.
-Table 8 About Screen
+The following table describes the labels in this screen.

-LABEL DESCRIPTION Utility version: This field displays the software version of the configuration utility.
+| Utility version: | This field displays the software version of the configuration utility. |

-version Selection field of the Configuration screen.
+| Firmware version | This field displays the firmware version of the device you selected in the Device Selection field of the Configuration screen.
 In the example firmware version given in the screen, 3-0-3052, the firmware version is shown by the numbers 305, meaning this is firmware version 3.0.5.
-If your device's firmware is earlier than 3.0.5, please use the Firmware Upgrade Tool to upgrade your firmware.
+If your device's firmware is earlier than 3.0.5, please use the Firmware Upgrade Tool to upgrade your firmware. |

-Released This field displays the date when the firmware was released.
+| Released | This field displays the date when the firmware was released. |

-Close Click the El button in upper right corner to close the About window.
+| Close | Click the button in upper right corner to close the About window. |

 Powerline Network Setup Tutorial